 - If you need a plan that covers elective procedures like weight loss surgery.

 Regardless of what plan you choose, it’s likely that you can deduct the total amount that you pay for premiums.

 The self-employed health insurance deduction allows qualified individuals to deduct the cost of health insurance on their tax returns.

 The deduction will also be applied against your gross income, which reduces your taxable income.
 The great news is, that’s more money in your pocket.

 What is self-employed health insurance?

-Simply put, self-employed health insurance allows self-employed individuals to deduct up to 100% of health, long-term care, and dental insurance premiums for themselves and their families.
+Simply put, self-employed health insurance allows individuals to deduct up to 100% of health, long-term care, and dental insurance premiums for themselves and their families.

 Does self-employed health insurance reduce self-employment tax?